HelenaIsh/the-wild-oasis/README.md

 2. Start the Vite dev server: `npm run dev`
 3. Open your browser at http://localhost:5173 (or the port shown in your terminal).
 4. Enter your name and order pizzas from menu

+📌 Notes
+Ensure environment variables for Supabase are configured (.env).

+React Query Devtools are included for debugging queries (@tanstack/react-query-devtools).